vippsas/vipps-partner-api/vipps-partner-api.md

 We have made as many of the fields as possible optional, but please try to send as much as possible, to make it easy for the merchant.

-**Please note:** The merchant can not change the information provided by the partner, so if something needs to be corrected, the merchant must contact the partner to have the partner submit a new pre-fill product order with the correct details.
+**Please note:** The merchant cannot change the partner name or price package.
+If something needs to be corrected, they must contact the partner to have them submit a new pre-fill product order with the correct details.

 ### Response